DrJimmFan/Neurofly/README.md

 ## Open on this PC

-Double-click **Start-NVFLY.cmd**, then open **http://127.0.0.1:4173/**.
+Double-click **Start-Neurofly.cmd**, then open **http://127.0.0.1:4173/**.
 Keep the launcher running while using the app.
 The built application is already in `dist/`, so Node.js is the only requirement for this route.
-If the port is already occupied by NVFLY, open the existing URL.
+If the port is already occupied by Neurofly, open the existing URL.

 1. Enter the lab and click **Run experiment**.
 2. Watch the gripper make contact, carry the object, and release it in the tray.